-Mixing Carbon Dioxide (CO2) and Nitrogen (N2) gasses for dispensing draft beer has become enormously popular at retail outlets such as bars, restaurants, pubs and large venues.
+Mixing carbon dioxide (CO2) and Nitrogen (N) gasses for dispensing draft beer has become enormously popular at retail outlets such as bars, restaurants, pubs and large venues.

 Driving this popularity is the dispensing of stout or nitrogenated draft beers.
 Guinness, Murphy Stout, Boddingtons and other craft brews require a CO2 and Nitrogen blend to achieve the correct presentation, and flavor in the glass.